marcoieni/trusted-publishing-action-draft/CONTRIBUTING.md

 The code of the action is in `src/`.
-After you edit the code, run the following command to compile the javascript code and its dependencies into a single file in the `dist/` directory:
+After you edit the code, run the following command to compile the typescript code and its dependencies into a single typescript file in the `dist/` directory:

 ```bash
 npm run package
 ```

-This approach is inspired by the [javascript-action](https://github.com/actions/javascript-action) repository and it's used to avoid committing the `node_modules` directory to the repository.
+This approach is inspired by the [typescript-action](https://github.com/actions/typescript-action) repository and it's used to avoid committing the `node_modules` directory to the repository.

 ### Format and lint

-#### JavaScript
+#### Typescript

-We use [Biome](https://biomejs.dev/) for formatting and linting javascript.
+We use [Biome](https://biomejs.dev/) for formatting and linting typescript.

 To format and fix lints, run: